-Despite the fact that there are an estimated 100,000 priests that are married (that have left the Roman Catholic Church, or are in denominations that allow marriage), the Vatican is commited to perpetuating the unbiblical, spiritually destructive practice of requiring celibacy from its ordained ministers.
+Despite the fact that an estimated 100,000 priests are married (that have left the Roman Catholic Church, or are in denominations that allow marriage), the Vatican is committed to perpetuating the unbiblical, spiritually destructive practice of requiring celibacy from its ordained ministers.

-Despite the reference in 1 Timothy that bishops should be the husband of one wife, the Vatican uses semantics to say that celibacy is a gift, and that only celibates can serve as ministers.
-That is a distortion of the the truth.
-Some can be celibate, and some of these can serve well as minsters.
+Do you see that?
+The bishop is married!
+Marriage is an option for Christian ministers according to scripture.
+But, despite the reference in 1 Timothy that bishops should be the husband of one wife, the Vatican uses semantics to say that celibacy is a gift and that only celibates can serve as ministers.
+That is a distortion of the truth.
+Some people can be celibate, and some of these can serve well as ministers.
 Others cannot, and the forbidding of marriage is distinctly talked about in Tim 4:3:

 But the Spirit saith expressly, that in later times some shall fall away from the faith, giving heed to seducing spirits and doctrines of demons, through the hypocrisy of men that speak lies, branded in their own conscience as with a hot iron; forbidding to marry, and commanding to abstain from meats, which God created to be received with thanksgiving (1Ti 4:1-3)